About Us

 Ray Lucas - Shelter Support Staff Coordinator & Property Manager

-Anthony Rodriquez - Shelter Support Staff
+Anthony Rodriguez - Shelter Support Staff

 Our Board of Directors

-Cindy Krautheim (SECRETARY)
+Cindy Krautheim (PRESIDENT)

 Jamie Spear